We are the bees of the invisible.

 --- Rainer Maria Rilke, from a letter to Halewicz

+Explore, enjoy, and if you find yourself questioning anything on this site or crave discussion, contact me, but do not contact me to offer web services, please.
 I willingly work with fellow writers, editing and providing useful advice concerning the organization and presentation of manuscripts.
-If you are interested in these services, please shoot me an email for more information.
+If you are interested in these services, shoot me an email for more information.
 My services are not that expensive so don't hesitate to ask!

 One last thing . . .
 Please note that all writings and visuals on these pages are under secure copyright, but if you see something that you might like to include on your site or in your print journal, just contact me.
 I am reasonable and accessible.
 If you wish to read more work for potential print (or electronic) publication, I have other poems and stories that might be suitable for your journal or anthology, but please don't ask me to submit work if you are only vaguely curious.
 I tend to get rather annoyed if you ask me to submit work and then reject the work, months later.
 That's bad manners in my book . . .